Scroll to top

 Lower-Risk Areas

-• Mokotow and Wilanow: Residential suburbs south of the centre, lower crime rates, embassy presence
+• Mokotow and Wilanow: Residential suburbs south of the centre with lower crime rates and embassy presence.

-• City Centre (Srodmiescie): Main business district, active security presence, manageable environment
+• City Centre (Srodmiescie): Main business district with active security presence and a manageable environment.

-• Zoliborz: Northern residential district, quiet security profile
+• Zoliborz: Northern residential district with a quiet security profile.

 Elevated-Risk Areas

-• Central railway station (Centralna) area: Higher petty crime concentration
+• Central railway station (Warszawa Centralna) area: Higher petty crime concentration.

-• Eastern Poland near Belarus and Ukrainian borders: Separate advisory applies; different security requirements
+• Eastern Poland near the Belarus and Ukrainian borders: Separate advisory applies; the border zone is subject to access restrictions and enhanced security measures.

 Quick Reference